makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 The diagnosis had been fine.
 Her family dealt with her getting steadily worse over the years, and when they finally got her in, hearing "obsessive-compulsive disorder" confirmed that *they* were not crazy, she was.
 She'd resented them right up until her first dose of the emergency sublingual anxiolytic.
 It had made her sleepy, but it had made her mind quiet.
 It had quelled so many of those cold pangs of anxiety.

-She remembered thinking before nodding off that night, "Fine, okay, it's just me."
+She remembered thinking before nodding off that night, "Fine, okay, it *is* just me."
 It had been depressing, but it knocked her resentment of her family out almost entirely.

 Aiden one-upped all of her family's care: he'd fallen in love with her, he said, whether or not she checked all the cabinets to ensure nothing --- or no one --- was stuck, slowly starving to death.
 He'd gotten her more than just meds, he'd gotten her therapy.
 A doctor who was working with her on a steady program of exposure: "Next time you're in the kitchen, walk in, take a glass from the cabinet, pour yourself a glass of water, and walk out.
 Think about how that feels."
 Little steps, over and over.
 Her family tried to hide her, Aiden tried to help her.